ArefEinizade2/ProductGraphSleepNet/README.md

 ## Reproduce the results on the SleepEDF database:

-Step 1: After cloning the provided .zip file, download the raw .edf files, convert them (PSG signals and their labels) to .mat files ("* -PSG.mat" with two keys "record" and "Labels") of the SleepEDF database from the following link and put them in the "SleepEDF20 raw mat" folder: https://www.physionet.org/content/sleep-edfx/1.0.0/
+Step 1: Download the raw .edf files, convert them (PSG signals and their labels) to .mat files ("* -PSG.mat" with two keys "record" and "Labels") of the SleepEDF database from the following link and put them in the "SleepEDF20 raw mat" folder. https://www.physionet.org/content/sleep-edfx/1.0.0/

-Step 2: run `SleepEDF20_process.py` to generate the feature extracted file (i.e., "SleepEDF20_DE_20Folds.npz").
+Step 2: Run `SleepEDF20_process.py` to generate the feature extracted file (i.e., "SleepEDF20_DE_20Folds.npz").

-Step 3: run `SleepEDF20_Train_Test.py` to reproduce the classification results.
+Step 3: Run `SleepEDF20_Train_Test.py` to reproduce the classification results.

 ## Descriptions of the provided files: